hi, i'm dexter

 In late 2021, I flew to Korea to talk to one of their biggest hip-hop stars.

 It’s been featured in Deadline, NME, Vulture, and lots of other places.
-The first episode is below, or check it out wherever you get your podcasts (here’s Apple Podcasts, and Spotify).
+The first episode is below, or check it out on Apple Podcasts, or Spotify.

 If Everybody Knew